-The outturn position for the revenue budget for 2019/20 is a £120k underspend.
-This compares to the period 11 end of February 2020 projection (£13k overspend) in the Management Accounts and reflects the work done in year to bring the Authority's budget back into balance.
+The outturn position for the revenue budget for 2019/20 is a £19k overspend.
+This compares well to the period 11 end of February 2020 projection (£13k overspend) in the Management Accounts.

 The full schedule of variances are set out in more detail in Appendix 2 of the attached Statement of Accounts on pages 77 and 78.